jeysonj2/laravel-base-proyect/README.md

 Important environment variables to configure:

 - `HTTP_PORT`: Port for the web server to listen on (default: 8000 for development, 80 for production)
+- `HTTP_ONLY`: When set to "yes", runs the application without HTTPS (useful when port 443 is already in use)
 - `MAX_LOGIN_ATTEMPTS`: Maximum failed login attempts before temporary lockout (default: 3)
 - `LOGIN_ATTEMPTS_WINDOW_MINUTES`: Time window for counting login attempts (default: 5)
 - `ACCOUNT_LOCKOUT_DURATION_MINUTES`: Duration of temporary account lockout (default: 60)